Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 ncn-w001:/opt/cray/platform-utils/etcd_restore_rebuild_util #
 ```

-Check if rebuilt cluster's data needs to be repopulated [Repopulate Data in etcd Clusters When Rebuilding Them](Repopulate_Data_in_etcd_Clusters_When_Rebuilding_Them.md).
+#### Next step

-Rerun the etcd cluster health check \(see [Check the Health and Balance of etcd Clusters](Check_the_Health_and_Balance_of_etcd_Clusters.md)\) after recovering one or more clusters.
-Ensure that the clusters are healthy and have the correct number of pods.
+After the script completes, perform the [Final checks](#final-checks).

-## Manual Procedure for Clusters in the Services Namespace
+### Manual procedure for clusters in the `services` namespace

 The following examples use the `cray-bos` etcd cluster, but these steps must be repeated for every unhealthy service.

-1. Retrieve the `.yaml` file for the deployment and the etcd cluster objects.
+1. (`ncn-mw#`) Create YAML files for the deployment and the etcd cluster objects.

     ```bash
     kubectl -n services get deployment cray-bos -o yaml > /root/etcd/cray-bos.yaml kubectl -n services get etcd cray-bos-etcd -o yaml > /root/etcd/cray-bos-etcd.yaml
     ```

     Only two files must be retrieved in most cases.
-There is a third file needed if rebuilding clusters for the CPS.
-CPS must be unmounted before running the commands to rebuild the etcd cluster.
+There is a third file needed if rebuilding clusters for CPS.
+CPS must be unmounted before running the commands to rebuild its etcd cluster.

     ```bash
     kubectl -n services get deployment cray-cps -o yaml > /root/etcd/cray-cps.yaml